melissagwolf/melissagwolf.github.io/README.md

 ### Learning R

-Between 2010 and 2019, I exclusively used the point and click software (SPSS) for data analysis.
+Between 2010 and 2019, I exclusively used point and click software (SPSS) for data analysis.
 I *only* began using R during spring quarter of 2019, and I'm mostly self taught.
 I had no coding or programming experience prior to 2019.

 1. If any of this coding stuff seems insurmountable, I promise you: it isn't.
 The reason that I know it isn't is because I am somehow doing it.
 2. Yes, it's worth it.